 - Admins can easily export the collected data to files or may opt in to import them inside existing projects.

 - VMware Health Analyzer allows administrators to create reports on their virtual machine’s health using MS Word tools.

 - It has in-built support for networking and can use several ports for making SSH, HTTP, and HTTPS requests.

 Optimization of guest operating systems is essential for the performance of your virtual machine infrastructure.
 The VMware OS Optimization Tool is one of the best VMware tools for this purpose.
 It can be used to optimize various Windows OS such as Windows 7 and 10.
 It offers some advantageous features in this regard.
 So, If you’re deploying your products inside a Windows virtual machine, consider checking out the VMware OS Optimization Tool.

 Features of VMware OS Optimization Tool

-- VMware OS Optimization Tool allows admins to manage the templates, optimizing history, and rollbacks of their virtual machines effectively.
+- VMware OS Optimization Tool allows admins to effectively manage the templates, optimize history, and rollbacks of their virtual machines.

 - You can use this VMware administrator tool for optimizing both local and remote virtual machines.